-I completed a postdoc at MIT, my PhD at Stanford University and my bachelor's degree with Highest Honors at UC Berkeley.
-I am a recipient of the NSF CAREER Award and the Sloan Fellowship, as well as three Best Paper Awards, given every year to the top paper at each of the flagship cryptography conferences.
+I completed a postdoc at MIT, my PhD at Stanford University, and my bachelor's degree with Highest Honors at UC Berkeley.
+I am a recipient of the NSF CAREER Award, the Sloan Research Fellowship, and three Best Paper Awards.

 Research Interests